-Rona catches men and eats them.
+Rona caught men and ate them.
 She is not yin in relationship to an opposing agency, But archaic yin whose unbridled power consumes everyone else.
 So Rona symbolizes the unconscious, which both nurtures consciousness and threatens it, seeking to swallow it up again.
 I’ll say more about this later.

-Though Rona has no husband, she has a daughter.
-This suggests that the principle of yin is beginning to differentiate: I talked about the symbolism of the daughter in the previous tale.
+Though Rona had no husband, she had a daughter.
+This suggests that the principle of yin was beginning to differentiate: I talked about the symbolism of the daughter in the previous tale.
 Here I will only say that Rona's daughter represents the Aphrodite aspect of yin, its potential for connecting and entangling us with others.
 That is, she represents yin which has the potential to be in relationship with an opposite (and equal) force.

 One young man escaped that woman's teeth., Monoihere was his name, and he desired her daughter.
 He was handsome, and Hina desired him also, therefore they used to meet at Orofara, in a shady place near where the spring flows into Hina's Pool.
 That cave in the rock-face there was only known to them.
 For others it was quite closed up in former times, hut it opened and closed as they-two wished, and hid Monoi.

 Entrance of semi-subterranean storehouse.
 Wooden figure; legs hooked over arms, genitals with bulging shape, rauponga spirals on buttocks, legs.
 Taranaki, New Zealand, 1850s?